-Yes, preventable adverse drug reactions occur in ~8% of patients in the community, and can include potentially life-threatening problems, such as irregular heart rhythm.
+Yes, preventable adverse drug reactions occur in approximately 8% of patients in the community, and can include potentially life-threatening problems, such as irregular heart rhythm.
 Adverse drug reactions are responsible for 5-8% of UK unplanned hospital admissions and cost the NHS £1 to 2.5 billion each year.

 ADRe Profiles should be shared with prescribers and pharmacists reviewing medicines, as part of multidisciplinary team working.
 By bringing all the information onto one page, together with the list of prescribed medicines , it makes it easier to see if any problems might be caused or exacerbated by the prescriptions being reviewed.